Oshadha345/server-sentinel-c/DISTRIBUTION_SUMMARY.md

 ## 🎉 **Project Completion Status: SUCCESS**

-Server-Sentinel-C is now a fully functional, professionally packaged environmental monitoring system ready for distribution to friends and colleagues.
+Server-Sentinel-C is now a fully functional, professionally packaged server monitoring system ready for distribution to friends and colleagues.
 The system provides comprehensive simulation capabilities with an intuitive modern GUI interface.

 **Created by**: Group 20 - University of Peradeniya **Course**: CO253 - Introduction to Programming and Networking for Electrical Engineering